Skip to main content

 #

-Before we had modern vector databases, we had spatial indexes.
+Before we had modern vector databases or graph algorithms, we had spatial indexes.
 In low-dimensional spaces (like 2D maps or 3D CAD models), we solved the nearest neighbor problem using Space Partitioning Trees:

 KD-Trees (k-dimensional Trees)